aha-app/aha-services/docs/zendesk.md

 Select an ideas portal for the integration:

 * The portal should include all the workspaces you want to be available for capturing ideas in Zendesk
-* This portal is used for subscribing customers to ideas and creating ideas portal users, if you have enabled these options in this Zendesk app.
+* This portal is used for linking customers or agents to ideas and creating ideas portal users

 The Zendesk app is configured within Zendesk: